BeforeWave/agent-helm/docs/configuration.md

       - GOMODCACHE
 ```

+A selected environment variable can contribute filesystem authority only when its value can be resolved as valid absolute host paths according to the runtime's path validation rules.

-The named variable is also made visible to the child environment.
-If it is set, every path in its platform-delimited value must be absolute and canonicalizable.
-Missing or empty values add no filesystem authority.
-Agent Helm-managed variables such as `HOME` and `TMPDIR` cannot be used to derive host filesystem grants.
+Missing or empty values add no authority.

+Agent Helm-managed variables such as `HOME` and `TMPDIR` are not intended to be used to derive additional host filesystem grants.

 ### Commands

-`commands.allow` and `commands.deny` use normalized command rules.
-Workspace rules inherit user-level rules; deny rules remain additive.
+`commands.allow` and `commands.deny` constrain direct command execution.

-Use command restrictions for explicit policy such as:
+Example:

 ```yaml
 execution: